arnauddyevre/compustat-patents/README.md

 ### Licence and attribution

 The datasets in "data" are made available under the Creative Commons Attribution 4.0 International (CC-BY-4.0) license.
 If you use this dataset, please cite the working paper as follows:
-Dyèvre, A. & Seager, O. **Matching Patents to Publicly Listed Firms in the US: 1950-2020**, working paper
+Dyèvre, A. & Seager, O. **70 Years of Patents Matched to Compustat Firms: Methodology and Insights About Firm Heterogeneity**, working paper

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)